tryfabric/memorable-milestones/README.md

 ## More Resources

-For more resources or tools to make issue tracking easier, check out [Instantish](https://itsinstantish.com) ⚡️
+For more resources or tools to make issue tracking easier, check out [Instantish](https://itsinstantish.com) ⚡️ or check out [this doc](https://docs.google.com/document/d/1b2vrpmclGQqw7Prjm2o5a13J-orLhfSqffvY7SOmZi8/edit) for some thoughts on GitHub labels for small teams.